Helpful links for present and future business owners On Havana Street:

 In April of 2008, the Havana BID board of directors wrote a letter to the City of Aurora Planners encouraging a partnership between the BID and the city to address Fan Fair and surrounding areas.

-In the fall of 2009, the City of Aurora Planners held a series of workshops to come up with a new "vision" for the entire area around Fan Fair.
+In the fall of 2009, the City of Aurora Planners held a series of workshops to come up with a new "vision" for the entire area around Fan Fare.
 Neighbors, business and commercial property owners, and city staff came held several workshops and came up with the Havana North Concept Plan.
 The group envisions a mixed use redevelopment of the area running from 6th Ave on the north to Bayaud on the south, Geneva Street on the west, including most but not all of the commercial properties.
 Mixed used means a combination of uses like small businesses and office uses, retail to support the development, restaurants, and condos/townhomes.

 In 2010, the Havana North Concept Plan was approved by Aurora City Council.
 Also in 2010, the Havana Business Improvement District partnered with the City of Aurora to hire a consultant to perform a formal Blight Study of the Havana North area.
 The Havana North Area was declared officially blighted in the fall of 2010, with the consultant finding 10 out of 11 possible blight factors.